-Named for the ancient Piedmont mountain range, the Uwharrie Mountains Wine Trail comprises four wineries that offer both dry and sweet wines.
+Named for the ancient Piedmont mountain range, the Uwharrie Mountains Wine Trail comprises three wineries that offer both dry and sweet wines.
 The European-style wines found in this region are similar to those of the Yadkin Valley to its north, while the native muscadine and fruit wines reflect styles commonly found in the eastern part of the state.